Loading...

 Adaptive thinking

-Let Claude dynamically decide when and how much to think with adaptive thinking mode.
+Let Claude dynamically determine when and how much to use extended thinking with adaptive thinking mode.

-Adaptive thinking is the recommended way to use extended thinking with Claude Opus 4.6.
-Instead of manually setting a thinking token budget, adaptive thinking lets Claude dynamically decide when and how much to think based on the complexity of each request.
+Adaptive thinking is the recommended way to use extended thinking with Claude Opus 4.6 and Sonnet 4.6.
+Instead of manually setting a thinking token budget, adaptive thinking lets Claude dynamically determine when and how much to use extended thinking based on the complexity of each request.

-Adaptive thinking reliably drives better performance than extended thinking with a fixed budget_tokens, and we recommend moving to adaptive thinking to get the most intelligent responses from Opus 4.6.
+Adaptive thinking can drive better performance than extended thinking with a fixed budget_tokens for many workloads, especially bimodal tasks and long-horizon agentic workflows.
 No beta header is required.

 Supported models